Field courses

 M074 Day 2 051

-• Diverse Field Locations
+• Diverse field locations

 Our field courses are delivered in tailored and unique environments in the United States, the UK, Ireland, Spain and many other locations.
 Experience a diverse range of subjects that include basin analysis, clastics and carbonates, reservoir development, structure and tectonics and unconventional resources to name just a few.